About

 The Designers & Books website was originally designed by Pentagram under the direction of Lisa Strausfeld.
 The team responsible for the August 2013 re-design is Studio Kudos, under the direction of John Kudos and his development partner, Chris Manlapid.
 Studio Kudos is also responsible for ongoing brand development, editorial design, programming, and project management.
 Brian Wu of Inside Out Design contributed design development, project management, and strategic planning services to the original site design.

-The executive editor is Stephanie Salomon.
-The editorial assistants are Katie Blumenkrantz, Ryan Kane, and Tiffany Lambert.
-The editorial interns are Claire Fishman, Nadiyah Ford, Cathy Kim, Abigail Savitch-Lew, and Gina Trobiani.
+The associate publisher and executive editor is Stephanie Salomon.
+Editorial assistants have included Katie Blumenkrantz, Ryan Kane, and Tiffany Lambert.
+Editorial interns have included Claire Fishman, Nadiyah Ford, Cathy Kim, Abigail Savitch-Lew, and Gina Trobiani.

-Daily Features and editorial consultation are provided by the consultancy Superscript, under the direction of Molly Heintz and Branden Klayko.
+Daily Features and editorial consultation have been provided by the consultancy Superscript, under the direction of Molly Heintz and the late Branden Klayko.

-Melea Seward, assisted by Maggie Wells, is the social media consultant.
+Melea Seward, assisted by Maggie Wells, has consulted on the social media.

 In addition to those mentioned above, the design- and book-loving people who have been supportive of Designers & Books include: